AyushG3112/schmp/Readme.md

 For objects or dictionaries, it traverses nested objects, as long as the type of that specific key is same in all the data samples provided.

+**NOTE:** This package is currently considered stable and no further changes are intended.
+I am only waiting on some feedback before a `v1.0.0` release.

 # Why?